skeswa/conveyr/README.md

 - **Stores manage _all_ of your application's state.**
 From session information to the results of a search, Stores pass state along to views, and they alone determine what views can render.
 - **Views present application data to the user.**
 Its as simple as that.
-Thereafter, views can have other responsibility - such as, emitting actions when the user interacts with the application via the browser.
-Conveyr is built to use React Components as its views.
+By binding to Stores, Views can re-render themselves whenever application state changes.
+The simplicity of this paradigm makes application-wide UI changes a cinch.
+Furthermore, Views often create Actions based on user interactions.
 - **Emitters turn external events into Actions.**
 Every application has important interactions that occur without the user causing them.
 For instance, consider the case where a web application must react to the window resizing: the application needs to bind a behavior to that event to resize and redaw itself.
 Emitters are how Conveyr-based applications adapt to external events like these.